siyelo/blog/source/_posts/2010-03-19-speeding-up-bash-aliasing-to-speed-up-your-rails-development.markdown

 comments: true
 categories: Bash
 author: Glenn Roberts
+avatar: /images/avatars/glenn.jpg
+image: /images/artwork/vim.png
+headline: All good developers love the terminal, and spend many hours at the command prompt.
+All excellent developers are masters of the shell...
 ---

-All good developers love the terminal, and spend many hours at the command prompt.

-All excellent developers are masters of the shell.

 All uber developers issue [shell commands with obtuse aliases](http://github.com/glennr/bash_profile).

 So, if you're uber, or at least becoming uber, and regularly spend time aliasing commands in your profile, here's a script to speed that up.
 It will open your Bash .profile in Textmate, and reload it in your Terminal once you're done.